 Revision Week – In preparation for each assessment students are encouraged to reflect on the learning that has taken place in that cycle.
 Effective revision is taught in each subject area so that every student is fully prepared.

-Assessment Week – Students sit summative assessments every half term in the core subjects (English, Maths and Science), and every term in all other subjects.
+Assessment Week – Students sit summative assessments every term.
 At the end of the summer term students sit End of Year Exams in all subjects.

 Review Week – Review Week provides an opportunity for teachers to ‘re-teach’ any skills or knowledge students have found particularly difficult and have struggled to apply in the summative assessment.
 By reviewing their performance students are able to identify areas for improvement and set meaningful goals for the next term.

-For further information please see our Assessment Policy 2017-2018.
+For further information please see our ASSESSMENT POLICY 2020-21.